freedomofpress/securedrop-workstation-docs/docs/admin/hardware.rst

   Once complete, remove the USB.

-- Plug the USB into the T480 and boot it, pressing **F12** on startup.
-Select the USB's listing in the boot menu.
+- Plug the USB into the ThinkPad.

+- Boot the ThinkPad and follow the prompts to enter its startup and boot menus, likely via the <Enter> and <F12> keys, respectively.

 - Follow the on-screen instructions to update the BIOS, including any mandatory reboots.
 Note that the instructions may refer to an update CD instead of your update USB.

 USB-C ports
 ~~~~~~~~~~~
 If you intend to use USB-C ports, please note that our recommended BIOS settings will disable dual USB-C/Thunderbolt ports (recognizable by the Thunderbolt logo next to the port).
-The T480 includes two USB-C ports, `specified <https://www.lenovo.com/us/en/laptops/thinkpad/thinkpad-t-series/ThinkPad-T480/p/22TP2TT4800>`__ as follows:
+The T480, for example, includes two USB-C ports, `specified <https://www.lenovo.com/us/en/laptops/thinkpad/thinkpad-t-series/ThinkPad-T480/p/22TP2TT4800>`__ as follows:

 - 1 x USB 3.1 Gen 1 Type-C (Power Delivery, DisplayPort, Data transfer)
 - 1 x USB 3.1 Gen 2 Type-C / Intel Thunderbolt 3 (Power Delivery, DisplayPort, Data transfer)